 Rule 37.
-Failure to Make Disclosures or to Cooperate in Discovery; Sanctions disclosure or discovery in an effort to obtain it without court action.
+Failure to Make Disclosures or to Cooperate in Discovery; Sanctions

 - (a) Motion for an Order Compelling Disclosure or Discovery. - (1) In General.
 On notice to other parties and all affected persons, a party may move for an order compelling disclosure or discovery.
 The motion must include a certification that the movant has in good faith conferred or attempted to confer with the person or party failing to make